timwis/starter/_posts/2015-08-04-something-else.md

 tags:
   - bananas
 text:
-  - "A thing,Another thing"
+  - this is
-  - "A thing,Another thing"
+  - now right
 textarea: something is here
 raw: test
 something: test
 ---

 ## A New Post